THE CACTUS MAN

 Brilliant fuchsia flowers in June on rich purple pads.
 It's the best dark padded variety I've seen.
 10" high by 48" wide.
 Hardy to zone 4.
 Claude Barr selection.
 A beautiful specimen for landscaping.
 Sold as an unrooted cutting.

-One of the best RED flowering Opuntias from Claude Barr's collection.
+One of the best RED/PINK flowering Opuntias from Claude Barr's collection.
 The rutilas, a diverse wild hybrid group from western Colorado make good garden plants.
 Slightly flattened, cylindrical stems and deep reddish-pink flowers in June.
 Compact habit.
 6" high by 24" wide.
 Zone 4.
 Dry fruit.
-Sold as unrooted cutting.
+Sold in 2.5"-pot.

 Particularly globe-shaped, spherical stems make this selection unique.
 Virtually spineless and occasional deep yellow flowers in June.
 3" high by 12" wide.
 A favorite of rock and trough gardeners.
 Pads turn purple in winter.
 Ideal as a root stock to use in grafting of difficult-to-grow species.
 Zone 4.
 Origin unknown.
 Typical of forms on the Co...

 A true ground-covering type with glossy, nearly spineless flattened pads and abundant yellow (fading to apricot) flowers in June.
 4" high by 36" wide!
 Zone 4.
 I acquired it from Mary Ann Heacock.
 This plant gets more notice than almost any other in my garden.
-Now sold in 2.5" pot.
+Now sold in 2.5" pot or unrooted cuttings (when available.)

 A "lovely" new wild selection from the Nebraska/Colorado border.
 The huge, deep gold flowers with red centers open as widely as a poppy!
 The low, bright green stems form polite plants that don't take over the whole garden.
 It's a very hardy variety.
 8" high x 30" wide.
 Zone 4.
 Sold as unrooted cutting.